lorint/brick/README.md

 | 1.0            | 1-stable   | v1.x   | >= 2.3.5 | >= 4.2, < 7.2 |

-Brick supports all Rails versions which have been current during the past 8 years, which at the time of writing (September 2022) includes Rails 4.2.0 and above.
-Rails 7.x and 5.x apps work staightaway with no additional changes.
+Brick supports all Rails versions which have been current during the past 8 years, which at the time of writing (October 2022) includes Rails 4.2.0 and above.
+Rails 7.0 and 7.1 are the versions which have been tested most extensively.

-Rails 6.x uses an interim version of Zeitwerk that is not yet compatible with The Brick, so for those versions you must use classic mode.
-(This is generally the default for Rails 6.0.)
-If you see the error "uninitialized constant _____" then you need to add this line in application.rb:

-    config.autoloader = :classic

-In Rails 7 and later the Zeitwerk loader is fully functional, so no autoloader compatibility issues.
-As well Rails 7.0 and 7.1 are the versions which have been tested most extensively.

 When used with really old versions of Rails, 4.x and older, Brick automatically applies various compatibility patches so it will run under newer versions of Ruby.
 This makes it easier to